Say Goodbye to the compact Google Pixel flagship & welcome Pixel 6 Pro/XL

 Samsung’s phone comes with a 6.2-inch screen and thin bezels, making it brilliant for one-hand use.

 The iPhone 12 (which I’ve owned and used for a while) also feels brilliant for one-handed use.
-The screen on this one is even smaller, at 6.1-inches, but the bezels seem a bit thicker than those on the Galaxy S22, making the two basically identical when it comes to width.
+The screen on this one is even smaller, at 6.1-inches, but the bezels seem a bit thicker than those on the Galaxy S21, which makes the two basically identical when it comes to width.

 The iPhone 12 is quite a bit shorter, though, so reaching the top of the screen is much easier.
-That’s a highly underrated feature on any phone!
-But… the “sad” part is that Google’s Pixel 5 was even shorter, narrower, thinner, and lighter than the iPhone 12 and Galaxy S21!
+That’s a highly underrated feature to have!
+But… you know what the “sad” part is?
+Google’s Pixel 5 is even shorter, narrower, thinner, and lighter than the iPhone 12 and Galaxy S21!
 This really gave Google something to be proud of.

-Then, the iPhone 12 Mini is pretty much the only flagship phone that beats the Pixel 5 when it comes to pocketability, but we know that this one is simply “too small” for some, and also “it dies really quickly” thanks to its tiny battery.
-Apple attempts to "fix" that with the just-released MagSafe Battery Pack.
+Then, the iPhone 12 Mini is pretty much the only flagship phone that beats the Pixel 5 when it comes to pocketability, but we know that this one is often considered “too small” for some, and also boasts the“it dies really quickly” feature - thanks to its tiny, tiny battery.
+For the record, Apple attempts to "fix" this with the just-released MagSafe Battery Pack.

 iPhone 13 series

-Then, the iPhone 12 Mini is pretty much the only flagship phone that beats the Pixel 5 when it comes to pocketability, but we know that this one is simply “too small” for some, and also “it dies really quickly” thanks to its tiny battery.
-Apple attempts to "fix" that with the just-released MagSafe Battery Pack.
+Then, the iPhone 12 Mini is pretty much the only flagship phone that beats the Pixel 5 when it comes to pocketability, but we know that this one is often considered “too small” for some, and also boasts the“it dies really quickly” feature - thanks to its tiny, tiny battery.
+For the record, Apple attempts to "fix" this with the just-released MagSafe Battery Pack.

 Taking a look at upcoming phones flagship phones: